frcode/python-ibmdb-wiki/APIs.md

 **Parameters**

-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection
 * qualifier - A qualifier for DB2 databases running on OS/390 or z/OS servers.
 For other databases, pass `None` or an empty string.
 * schema - The schema which contains the tables.
-If schema is `None`, the current schema for the connection is used instead. table-name
+If schema is `None`, the current schema for the connection is used instead.
-The name of the table.
+* table-name - The name of the table.

 **Return Values**

-Returns a statement resource with a result set containing rows describing the foreign keys for the specified table.
-The result set is composed of the following columns:
+Returns an IBM_DBStatement with a result set containing the following columns:
-Column name -   Description
-PKTABLE_CAT - Name of the catalog for the table containing the primary key.
+* PKTABLE_CAT - Name of the catalog for the table containing the primary key.
 The value is `None` if this table does not have catalogs.
-PKTABLE_SCHEM - Name of the schema for the table containing the primary key.
+* PKTABLE_SCHEM - Name of the schema for the table containing the primary key.
-PKTABLE_NAME - Name of the table containing the primary key.
+* PKTABLE_NAME - Name of the table containing the primary key.
-PKCOLUMN_NAME - Name of the column containing the primary key.
+* PKCOLUMN_NAME - Name of the column containing the primary key.
-FKTABLE_CAT - Name of the catalog for the table containing the foreign key.
+* FKTABLE_CAT - Name of the catalog for the table containing the foreign key.
 The value is `None` if this table does not have catalogs.
-FKTABLE_SCHEM - Name of the schema for the table containing the foreign key.
+* FKTABLE_SCHEM - Name of the schema for the table containing the foreign key.
-FKTABLE_NAME - Name of the table containing the foreign key.
+* FKTABLE_NAME - Name of the table containing the foreign key.
-FKCOLUMN_NAME - Name of the column containing the foreign key.
+* FKCOLUMN_NAME - Name of the column containing the foreign key.
-KEY_SEQ - 1-indexed position of the column in the key.
+* KEY_SEQ - 1-indexed position of the column in the key.
-UPDATE_RULE - Integer value representing the action applied to the foreign key when the SQL operation is UPDATE.
+* UPDATE_RULE - Integer value representing the action applied to the foreign key when the SQL operation is UPDATE.
-DELETE_RULE - Integer value representing the action applied to the foreign key when the SQL operation is DELETE.
+* DELETE_RULE - Integer value representing the action applied to the foreign key when the SQL operation is DELETE.
-FK_NAME - The name of the foreign key.
+* FK_NAME - The name of the foreign key.
-PK_NAME - The name of the primary key.
+* PK_NAME - The name of the primary key.
-DEFERRABILITY - An integer value representing whether the foreign key deferrability is SQL_INITIALLY_DEFERRED, SQL_INITIALLY_IMMEDIATE, or SQL_NOT_DEFERRABLE.
+* DEFERRABILITY - An integer value representing whether the foreign key deferrability is SQL_INITIALLY_DEFERRED, SQL_INITIALLY_IMMEDIATE, or SQL_NOT_DEFERRABLE.

 ### ibm_db.free_result ###
-`bool ibm_db.free_result ( resource stmt )`
+`bool ibm_db.free_result ( IBM_DBStatement stmt )`

 **Description**

-Frees the system and database resources that are associated with a result set.
+Frees the system and IBM_DBConnections that are associated with a result set.
 These resources are freed implicitly when a script finishes, but you can call ibm_db.free_result() to explicitly free the result set resources before the end of the script.

 **Parameters**

-stmt
-A valid statement resource.
+* stmt - A valid IBM_DBStatement.

 **Return Values**